Brazilian jiu-jitsu gi

-The Brazilian jiu-jitsu gi is the training uniform adapted from the judo keikogi (稽古着) for use in Brazilian jiu-jitsu.
+The Brazilian jiu-jitsu gi is the traditional training uniform adapted from the judo keikogi (稽古着) for use in Brazilian jiu-jitsu.
 A gi (着), meaning dress or clothes, is composed of a heavy cotton jacket, reinforced drawstring pants, and a belt which communicates rank.
 Some schools require the jacket and trousers to be the same color, while more relaxed schools do not enforce matching top and bottom color.
 The jiu-jitsu gi is often referred to as kimono by Brazilians.
 Some jiu-jitsu schools avoid using a gi and instead focus on no-gi jiu-jitsu, like 10th Planet Jiu Jitsu.